zoliad17/TrackED/ReadMe.md

 Database: Mysql

-Before Starting Install the dependencies npm install or pnpm install
+Before Starting Install the dependencies use npm install or pnpm install